AdobeDocs/ff-services-docs/src/pages/guides/tutorials/create-product-images-with-ff.md

 ![Source image](../images/source.jpg)

-## Generating Product Images with a Removed Background
+## Step 4: Remove background from product images with Photoshop API

 Next up we need to take our source products and remove the background from each.
 The Photoshop API requires the use of cloud storage so this process will require three things: